 Connection Gems

-The Connection Gem of the week applies Mindful Compassionate Dialogue to situations in daily life and offers clarity and practical skills.
+The Connection Gem is a blog that applies Mindful Compassionate Dialogue to situations in daily life and offers clarity and practical skills.
 You can find an archive of Connection Gems using the list or search engine below.

 *Add key word(s) to the search bar and wait for results to load.
 Do not press “enter”